-Now you have got a feel for your subject through your research and reading, now is the time to start writing.
-Don’t forget, this is historical fiction, not a textbook.
+If you are relying on factual information to create a setting for a story, remind yourself that you are writing fiction, not a text book.
 You need to convey a feeling and a flavour of your chosen subject, not reams of fact.
-Your most important resource is your imagination.
+Remember: your most important resource is your imagination.

 Here are some exercises and suggestions to start you off: